 Pile mixture onto hamburger buns that have been lined with lettuce leaves and top with chopped cilantro if desired.

-Note: these sandwiches are excellent on their own, but topped with a layer of broccoli slaw dressed with spicy peanut vinaigrette takes them to the next level.
+Note: these sandwiches are excellent on their own, but topped with a layer of broccoli slaw dressed with spicy peanut vinaigrette (and fresh cilantro, if you dare) takes them to the next level.
 I'm absolutely addicted to Trader Joe's spicy peanut vinaigrette (found in the refrigerator section).
 Please drop me a line if you know of a good copycat recipe.